The Lazy Person's Guide To Cleaning A Home.

 Yes.
 We're talking to you.

 We know you would also like to ensure your home is tidy and clean.
-But You are not willing to take any action on the subject since you are too lazy.
+But You are not willing to take any action on the matter since you are too lazy.

 But don't worry, we got you.